-Real estate agents have first-hand knowledge of the real estate market.
+After taking real estate classes at a real estate school to earn their license to become an agent, agents are experts in the industry.
+They also have first-hand knowledge of the real estate market.
 You likely don’t know exactly what the market is like right now in your area.
 Are homes generally selling for 97 percent of asking price?
 Can you expect to compete against multiple offers?
 Do you know what it takes to win against other bidders?
 If you want a three-bedroom detached home, what should you expect to pay?
 What’s the inventory like?
 Your agent will be able to counsel you on these topics.
 The best way to get an offer accepted at a price that’s in your favor is to know the market intimately – and a local realtor does.

 Access to Homes